iodapson/axum-Yew/slide/yew-slide.md

 ##### Applying Styles

-You can appy styles to your Yew app in three ways:
+You can apply styles to your Yew app in three ways:

 - inline